 Finally, Local Authorities now have the “power to meet care needs”, allowing them to, during this time, prioritise the needs of the most vulnerable and at-risk, even to the extent of temporarily reducing or delaying other care provision.

-With this issue being so potentially complicated, the full terms of the Care Act Easement are outlined here.
+With this issue being so potentially complicated, the full terms of the Care Act Easement are outlined here, they have been updated as of the 20th September.

 Guidance for carers